PatelKrutarth/KPRank/README.md

 $python __main__.py --doc_list DATASET/overlap_test_bl.txt --input_data DATASET/abstracts/ --input_gold DATASET/gold_ctr_unctr/ --emb_dim 768 --emb_dir DATASET/scibert_emb_combined_fulltext_title/ --output_dir DATASET/results/kprank --theme_mode adj_noun_title (Python2.7)
 ```
 -\-doc\_list : list of documents with 1 name in each line

 -\-input\_data : directory containing text documents

 -\-input\_gold: directory containing gold-standard keyphrases for each document for evaluation purpose

 The full list of command line options is available with $python \_\_main\_\_.py -\-help

 ### Citing
 If you find PositionRank useful in your research, we ask that you cite the following paper:

 > Krutarth Patel, and Cornelia Caragea.
 Exploiting Position and Contextual Word Embeddings for Keyphrase Extraction from Scientific Papers.
-Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics , 2021.
+Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics, 2021.